-Our Reporting to you Required communications What is reported? 📺 🖓 When and where Going concern Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements Audit Results Report - January 2023 Misstatements Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Material misstatements corrected by management Audit Results Report - January 2023 Subsequent events Enquiries of the PCC and CC where appropriate regarding whether any subsequent events have occurred that might affect the financial statements Audit Results Report - January 2023 Fraud Enquiries of the PCC and CC to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the entity, any identified or suspected fraud involving: Management; Employees who have significant roles in internal control; or Others where the fraud results in a material misstatement in the financial statements The nature, timing and extent of audit procedures necessary to complete the audit when fraud involving management is suspected Any other matters related to fraud, relevant to the PCC's and CC's responsibility Audit Results Report - January 2023
+Our Reporting to you Required communications What is reported?
+When and where Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements Audit Results Report - January 2023 Misstatements • law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Audit Results Report - January 2023 Subsequent events Enquiries of the PCC and CC where appropriate regarding whether any subsequent events have occurred that might affect the financial statements Audit Results Report - January 2023 Fraud suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the entity, any identified or suspected fraud involving: a.
+Management; b.
+Employees who have significant roles in internal control; or c.
+Others where the fraud results in a material misstatement in the financial statements Audit Results Report - January 2023